apigeek3000/apigee-samples/mesop/protecting-llms/README.md

 # Mesop Frontend | Protecting LLMs
-This is an alternative frontend to use if you do not wish to use the unathenticated agent HTML chat window provided by a conversational agent.
-This frontend will make API Key authenticated calls to an API directly
+This is a frontend for the Protecting LLMs demo.
+It will deploy a localhost UI.

 ## Prereqs
 You already have the llm-security and llm-logging samples deployed